 Mr. Lorne is Millennium's Vice Chairman and Chief Legal Officer.
 Mr. Lorne oversees compliance, legal, and regulatory functions, along with management controls and internal audit.
 Mr. Lorne had been a partner in the law firm of Munger, Tolles & Olson LLP, which he rejoined in 1999 after originally becoming a partner in 1972.
 In 1996, he became a Managing Director at Salomon Brothers where he served as Global Head of Internal Audit.
 Following the merger of Salomon Brothers into Travelers Group Inc., he continued as Managing Director and as a senior member of the General Counsel’s office.
 With the merger of Travelers Group and Citicorp, he organized and coordinated the global compliance functions of Citigroup.
 From 1993 to 1996, Mr. Lorne was General Counsel of the U.S. Securities and Exchange Commission.
 Mr. Lorne graduated cum laude with an AB from Occidental College and received his JD, magna cum laude, from the University of Michigan Law School.
 Mr. Lorne also serves as the Chairman of the Alternative Investment Management Association (AIMA).

 Mr. Meskin is Chief Trading Officer and Global Head of Stat Arb Equities.
 Mr. Meskin has oversight of Millennium’s day-to-day trading and works with the Portfolio Managers to ensure they have the optimal platform to operate their trading strategies.
 In this role, he is also involved in Portfolio Manager evaluation, recruitment, and monitoring as well as coordinating with the various departments to support the needs of Millennium’s trading strategies.
-Additionally, Mr. Meskin is currently managing the equities business on an interim basis.
+Additionally, Mr. Meskin manages Millennium's statistical arbitrage equities business.
 Prior to joining the Firm, he spent nine years as Managing Director/Principal for Helfant Group, Inc., a NYSE member firm, responsible for the upstairs trading, operations and technology areas.
 Mr. Meskin has an MBA in Finance from New York University and a Master’s in Information Systems from the University of Cape Town, South Africa.

 Chief Operating Officer